Smart-Bull/smarter-contracts/README.md

 #### State Transitions
 In this subsection we will discuss how the new EVM opcodes BINDSIG and EMITSIG impact the world state and block header as well as what happens when slots are picked up and mined.
 ##### BINDSIG
 This opcode takes the contract takes a contract address, signal identifier, and a slot (pointer to code) as arguments.
-BINDSIG can only be executed during contract creation.
+BINDSIG can be called anywhere.
+Recall that a slot can bind to multiple signals but this operation cannot be undone.
 Let `A` be the account executing BINDSIG, `B` be the contract address passed as the argument, `SIG` be the signal identifier, and `SLT` be the slot.
 The first part of the execution involves updating the mapping so that `A.signalMap[SIG] -> RLP(SLT, NULL)`.
 At this time, the listener list should be `NULL`.
 Next, we form update the mapping on `B.signalMap` so that `B.signalMap[SIG] -> RLP(DC, L')` where `DC` is "don't care" and `L'` is the new list of listener contract addresses formed by appending `A` to the previous `L`.
 Note that having `A` be the same as `B` is valid,
 ##### EMITSIG
 This opcode takes the signal identifier, block delay parameter, and pointer to the list of signal parameters as arguments.
 The block delay parameter must be greater than or equal to 0.
 EMITSIG can be called anywhere, including the contract constructor.
 Let `A` be the account that is executing EMITSIG.
 The system will use `A.signalMAP` to find the list of listener addresses.
 Let `Li` be i'th listener in the list.
 We increment `Li.activeSlots` to reflect that they now have a slot queued up for execution.
 The next step is to change the block header.
 Using the current block number and the delay parameter, we calculate the block number at which the slot should be executed.
 Let this be `B`.
 We then update the mapping in the queued slot tree so that `KEC(B) -> RLP(FIFOQUEUE(...).push(RLP(Li, SIG, P)))`.
 In this step, we also copy over the parameters into `P`.
 ##### Mining a Slot